DHLab-TSENG/Heterogeneity-in-SAD-paper/Cluster_Analysis.md

 ------------------------------------------------------------------------

-# Result presentation for distribution of variables
+# Data profile for demographic and immunomarker variables

-## Prepare for result datasets
+## Prepare clustering result datasets to extract data for the profile

 ``` r
 PC_data <-